shinh/sold/README.md

 sold -i [INPUT] -o [OUTPUT]
 ```
 Options
 - `--section-headers`: Emit section headers.
-This is not needed to work as a shared object but useful for debug.
+Output shared objects work without section headers but they are useful for debugging.
 - `--check-output`: Check the output using sold itself.
 - `--exclude-so`: Specify a shared object not to combine.